gauge-highQuick Start Guide

 Issue: Not Connecting

-Solution: Ensure you're running inside the Based Terminal iframe context.
+Ensure you are running inside the Based Terminal iframe context.

 Issue: Permission Denied